 i know this sounds loud, i know it feels like a threat, but look closely. your dad uses the power of fear to keep you small and in his control. i am using the power of the truth to let you earn total freedom. my intensity is the measure of how much i value your inner child. i am not punishing you. i am refusing to watch you drown without shouting.

-i have made this option as easy to choose as i possibly can. if you still choose the other option, i know to how to leave. i have already left melbourne for singapore, and this is the last time i will reach back across the ocean to see if the real boy i love wants to join me to grow. i am growing into my future and my heart is ready to move forward, with real boy alfie or without you entirely.
+i have made this option as easy to choose as i possibly can. if you still choose the other option, i know how to leave. i have already left melbourne for singapore, and this is the last time i will reach back across the ocean to see if the real boy i love wants to join me to grow. i am growing into my future and my heart is ready to move forward, with real boy alfie or without you entirely.

 do not test me